andrew/ultimate-awesome/README.md

 - [Awesome_ML](https://github.com/LovelyBuggies/Awesome_ML) - Some good resources to study machine learning 📖.
 - [awesome-contrastive-learning-for-nlp](https://github.com/malteos/awesome-contrastive-learning-for-nlp) - A collection of papers about contrastive learning for natural language processing.
 - [keep-it-txt](https://github.com/manunamz/keep-it-txt) - Tip 25 - Keep Knowledge In Plain Text.
-- [awesome-sciml](https://github.com/Mathepia/awesome-sciml) - Awesome-spatial-temporal-scientific-machine-learning-data-mining-packages.
-Julia and Python resources on spatial and temporal data mining.
-Mathematical epidemiology as an application.
-Most about package information.
-Data Sources Links and Epidemic Repos are also included. .
 - [awesome_chilean_context](https://github.com/maurotoro/awesome_chilean_context) - Curated fact checked list of Chilean disparities, to be used as an understanding for the civil uproar of October 2019.
 - [awesome-czech-covid19](https://github.com/michalbcz/awesome-czech-covid19) - List of links and informations about COVID-19 in Czech Republic.
 Language of list and linked websites is czech.
 - [awesome-tshirts](https://github.com/mikeHTweety/awesome-tshirts) - A repository containing best developer t-shirts on the market.
 - [awesome-immersion](https://github.com/nakopylov/awesome-immersion) - Awesome list of tools and resources for language immersion and sentence mining.
-- [awesome-k8s](https://github.com/nataz77/awesome-k8s) - List of various CNCF and non-CNCF projects and components to help you build cloud-native microservices architectures. .
 - [awesome-confinement](https://github.com/nlm/awesome-confinement) - Infos et contenus pour améliorer le quotidien pendant le confinement.
 - [awesome-discord-activities](https://github.com/NoPlagiarism/awesome-discord-activities) - List of external Discord RPC.
 - [BehavioralTaskSoftware](https://github.com/openlists/BehavioralTaskSoftware) - A list of openly resources for creating and running behavioral tasks.